GoogleChromeLabs/tti-polyfill/README.md

 - Paste in `http://deepanjan.me/tti-polyfill/TTI-Polyfill-UserScript-Generated.js` in the URL box and click import to install script.

 This version may lag from the tip of tree.

+### Console output

+By default, right now the polyfill is very verbose about what it's doing.
+You should eventually see something along the lines of `First interactive found:
+$timestamp`.
+The `$timestamp` is number of miliseconds since navigationStart.

+If you want to turn off the chattiness, pass in `{debugMode: false}` in the `FirstInteractiveDetector` constructor (which is called in `main.js`).